 funding university-level master classes by visiting artists

-funding scholarships for the Georgia State University students to participate in music courses in Paris, France, and Valldemossa, Majorca.
+funding scholarships for the Georgia State University and the University of Georgia students to participate in international piano master classes in Paris, France, and Valldemossa, Majorca.

 They are usually held at the Roswell Cultural Arts Center and have featured internationally acclaimed pianists, such as Sa Chen, Marek Drewnowski, Ingrid Fliter, Piotr Folkert, Alex Kobrin, Kevin Kenner, Marc Laforet, Leszek Możdżer, Adam Makowicz, Christopher O’Riley, Ewa Pobłocka, Joyce